endurantgames/52-first-dates/src/system.md

 sound.

-Rather than interjecting comments into the flow of the text, we decided to use sidenotes in the gutters, each signed with an emoji[Like this.]{.dera} so you know you who's speaking.
+Rather than interjecting comments into the flow of the text, we decided to use sidenotes in the gutters, each signed with an emoji so you know you who's speaking.

 This is who we are: